marcfielding1/shell-test/Readme.md

 Video explainer: https://www.dropbox.com/s/h3v7p79nnv0e9ru/WalkThrough.mov?dl=0

+### Postman collection

+The postman collection is available at project root!

 ### Quick Start

 Please note that I've included these instructions but they won't work locally without AWS access keys, I CAN create a user but it's probably easier just to use the deployed version.